woochanleee/usage-time-checker/README.md

 # usage-time-checker
-It is simple script code, stopwatch using browser DOM object⏰
+It is simple script code, stopwatch using browser DOM API⏰

 ## Usage